tromp/equihash/README.md

 On Thursday Nov 3, user elbandi on Slack reported a bug in verify() where it allows a non-zero final digit in the top-level xor.
 That is now fixed.

+On November 11, I implemented an interleaved 8-way blake, but this turned out to provide no gain.

+On November 17, I added Cantor coding for slot pairs, as found in xenoncat's and morpav's solvers.
+This allows the use of 2^10 buckets for (200,9) which turns out to be a small gain, so I made this the new default.

+I implemented prefetching for memory writes, but found no gain, and left the code out.

 More detailed documentation is available in the equi_miner.h source code.

 Performance summary (on 4GHz i7-4790K and NVidia GTX980):